Burushaski: History

 Tibetan sources record a Bru zha language of the Gilgit valley, which appears to have been Burushaski and the script of which was one of five used also to write the extinct Zhangzhung language.
 Although Burushaski may once have been a significant literary language, no Bru zha manuscripts are known to have survived.
 There is a very voluminous Buddhist tantra of the 'Ancient' (rNying ma) school of Tibetan Buddhism, preserved in Tibetan as the mDo dgongs 'dus, which has been the subject of numerous Tibetological publications, including a recent monograph by Jacob P. Dalton, The Gathering of Intentions, which is supposed to be translated from the Burushaski (bru zha'i skad).
-It contains words that are not Sanskrit but which have not, thus far, been demonstrated satisfactorily to be relatable either to Burushaski, or to any other language (or, for that matter, to be purely "elfic").
+It contains words that are not Sanskrit but which have not, thus far, been demonstrated satisfactorily to be relatable either to Burushaski, or to any other language.
 If at least part of this text had actually been translated from Burushaski, it would make it one of the major monuments of an apparently lost literature.

 Alphabet

-Below table shows the standardized orthography used in University of Karachi-published Burushaski-Urdu Dictionary.
+The table below presents the orthography developed by Allamah Nasiruddin Nasir Hunzai and used in the Burushaski-Urdu Dictionary published by the University of Karachi.

-In addition, linguists working on Burushaski use various makeshift transcriptions based on the Latin alphabet, most commonly that by Berger (see below), in their publications.
+In addition, linguists working on Burushaski use various makeshift transcriptions based on the Latin alphabet, most commonly that by Berger(see below).
+Parallel to these Latin-based systems, several others, including those of Ghulamuddin Hunzai and the Burusho Maʰraka, have used modified Persian-Arabic orthographies.